overhangio/tutor-livedeps/README.rst

 ``tutor config save --remove LIVEDEPS=package_name``

-Then run the following command to install the packages that are present in the ``LIVEDEPS`` config:
+Then run the following command to install the packages that are present in the ``LIVEDEPS`` config (make sure tutor is already running before executing this command):

 ``tutor local/k8s do livedeps``